awesome-workshop/docker-singularity-hats/_episodes/06-security.md

 # The Docker daemon (dockerd) [^4]

 Unless you're running in [rootless mode (experimental)][docker-docs-security-rootless], the Docker daemon must be run as the root user on the home machine.
-This means that is has significant privileges on the host machine.
+This means that it has significant privileges on the host machine.
 Be careful when mounting directories into the container.
 The container can then modify the host filesystem, which can cause issues if you add/delete to the wrong directory.
 Think `rm -rf /`.

 Some of this danger can be mitigated by limiting which directories can be bind mounted within the container.
 These settings are found in *Preferences* -> *Resources* -> *File Sharing*.